 Do you try not to eat greasy fries and hamburgers because you accept that they will cause new pimples?
 There may be an association, but probably not for the explanation you think.
 This is what the examination shows.

-A low-glycemic diet may prompt less pimples
+A low-glycemic diet may cause fewer breakouts

-Cow’s milk may prompt skin inflammation breakouts
+Cow’s milk can cause an outbreak of skin inflammation

 Milk and skin inflammation

-What these exploration discoveries mean for you
+What these exploratory discoveries mean for you